Chalmer’s last option is neutral monism, that something more primal than matter or mind is the cause of both, as suggested by Russell in 1921:

 “… the elements of proto-consciousness would be intimately tied in with the most primitive Planck level ingredients of space-time geometry, these presumed ‘ingredients’ being taken to be at the absurdly tiny level of 10-35m and 10-43s, a distance and time some 20 orders of magnitude smaller than those of normal particle-physics scales and their most rapid processes.”
 (Penrose & Hameroff, 2017) p21

-Quantum realism changes the question from how dead matter can observe to how proto-consciousness evolved into our consciousness.
-It replaces the explanatory gap between matter and consciousness with an evolutionary gap between the consciousness of atoms and of us.
-The question isn’t how consciousness was added to matter but how it evolved from matter, raising the question of how brains evolved?
+Quantum realism changes the question from how dead matter became able to observe to how proto-observations became human observations.
+It replaces the explanatory gap between matter and consciousness with an evolutionary gap, between what atoms observe and what we do.
+The conclusion, developed later, is that the ability to observe had to exist from the beginning to cause physical events.
+Hence, instead of asking how matter acquired consciousness, we now ask how matter observations evolved, which raises the question of how brains evolved?